Increasing Diversity & Inclusion in the Legal Academy

 Hastie Fellows are appointed for a term of two years.

-- First two semesters: emphasis on scholarship and research agenda
+- First year: emphasis on scholarship and research agenda

 Contact Us